giantswarm/docs/src/content/ui-api/web/organizations/access-control/index.md

 ### 3. Add subjects

-On the _Subjects_ tab, add the group(s) or user(s) you want to assign to the selected role.
+On the _Subjects_ tab, add or select the service account you want to assign to the selected role.

-When adding a **group** or a **user**, you have to enter the exact user or group identifier as your identity provider presents them.
-This includes upper and lowercase spelling.
-User identifiers may or may not be email addresses, according to your set-up.

-**Note:** Your Giant Swarm account engineer (AE) is happy to assist in case there are uncertainties about the correct format.

-You can enter or paste multiple identifiers, separated by a space or comma, into a single input field.

 When adding a **service account** as a subject, you are free to select from the existing ones in the current organization's namespace, by using the suggestions in the input field.
 When typing some letters, these suggestions will present existing service accounts that match your input.
 However you can also create new service accounts here by entering new names here.